Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-other-directories.md

 Plugins are installed via the `cordovaPlugins` property in `package.json.

+!!! warning
 	This directory will be removed when executing the `gulp clean` or `gulp clean:plugins` tasks and should not be committed to source control.

 # resources